Real Life. Real Opera. Real Loud.

 Fall Chamber Opera

 Our fall chamber production is presented in Sursa Performance Hall with full sets, costumes, and lights, accompanied by a chamber ensemble.
-Recent productions include Gluck’s Orfeo et Euridice, Purcell’s Dido and Aeneas, Berlioz’s Béatrice et Bénédict, Sullivan's H.M.S.
+Recent productions include Britten's Albert Herring, Offenbach's Orpheus in the Underworld, Berlioz’s Béatrice et Bénédict, Sullivan's H.M.S.
 Pinafore, and Humperdinck's Hansel and Gretel.

 The annual Opera Gala is in Sursa Performance Hall in the early spring.
 Students perform duets, trios, and other ensembles from the opera and musical theatre repertoire alongside our talented faculty.